Theatre Outreach Unit: Strengthening Theatre Spaces

-The lack of proper theatre spaces all over Andhra Pradesh is considered as the one of the major reasons for the lack of regular practice of theatre.
+The lack of proper theatre spaces all over Andhra Pradesh is considered as one of the major reasons for the lack of regular practice of theatre.
 Though Hyderabad being the capital city, it does not have a proper theatre space where theatre artists, groups, audience can gather and watch a performance on regular basis.
 In order to overcome this, TOU has proposes to remodel its Golden Threshold premises and dedicate it to the theatre practice.
 With this, people of Hyderabad will also have a proper cultural hub as in the case of other metro cities.
 The activities under strengthening the Theatre Spaces include… A) Remodelling the existing Golden Threshold B) Generating the equipment, power backups etc. C) Inauguration of Golden Threshold as Cultural Hub D) Announcing the calendar of events, plays that are going to be performed in G.T E) Launching of website of TOU with special emphasis on G.T Apart from dedicating and developing G.T as cultural hub, TOU would initiate the consultancy for developing and equipping performing spaces in other towns and villages.